 Having your text messages read out loud can seem like a privacy nightmare.
 But it’s also a very convenient feature when you’re alone.
 Especially when you’re trying to multitask so your eyes can stay focused on whatever they need to be focused on.
 It’s also helpful if you’re an old person and can hear better than you can see.
 On Android, there are a few ways to achieve this.
 We’re going to mention them all and you can decide which one you prefer.
 Here are some tips and apps to help you get your text messages read out loud on your Android device.

 Introduced last year with the introduction of Google’s Pixel smartphones, the Google Assistant is now available on all Android devices running Android 6.0 Marshmallow and above.
 Like many other digital assistants, Google Assistant can do a lot of things, some better than the rest and some not.
 One of the things it can do is, you guessed it, read your messages out loud to you.
 And the best part is you don’t even have to touch your device or look at it.

 - Google Assistant Shortcuts – Everything You Need To Know

-- List of 70 OK Google Commands for Google Assistant and Google Now
+- List of 70 OK Google Commands for Google Assistant